PedroS-Studies/Holigays_funding/README.md

 Generally speaking, the final coding corresponds mostly to the projected wireframes.
 Most changes correspond to giving the pages breathing space for an easier reading, including decorative assets, with no other purpose than providing negative space.

-### Pages - to move elsewhere
-- Index.html
-- Investors and partnerships landing page
-- Prospective customer landing page with external links to 'Crowdfunding' and 'buy me a coffee' and link to
-- About page
-- Information for hoteliers
-- 404 page
 <!-- Paste FEATURES section from here -->
 ## Features